venenux/alpine-wiki/tutorials/server-alpine-LAMP-professional-fast-forward.md

 ## 2 - PHP

-The php package in alpine are only one version at time.
+The php packages in alpine are only one version at time.
-This is the way you should do since alpine 3.8 until alpine 3.15, for alpine 3.16 and go check next section
+Those instructions are for **php7 for alpine 3.8 until alpine 3.15, for alpine 3.16 and go just change "7" to "8" in name packages**

-#### apache2 and php7
+#### php install

 1. Install php base packages for php runtime features
 2. Install php internationalization and languaje support